-Florida Basic Recruit Training Program: High Liability, Vol. 2 (Chapter 1) Instructor Material: Vehicle Inspection Form Student Course Summary
+Florida Basic Recruit Training Program: High Liability, Volume 2 (Chapter 1) Instructor Material: Vehicle Inspection Form Student Course Summary

-- ☑ HL111.1.
-Check the operational readiness of the exterior of the vehicle - HL111.2.
-Check the fluid levels, hoses, wires, and belts - ☑ HL111.3.
-Inspect the interior of the vehicle to make sure that items are functioning and secured properly - HL111.4.
-Inspect the rear seat compartment to locate all visible damage, weapons, and contraband - ✓ HL111.5.
+HL111.1.
+Check the operational readiness of the exterior of the vehicle

+HL111.2.
+Check the fluid levels, hoses, wires, and belts

+HL111.3.
+Inspect the interior of the vehicle to make sure that items are functioning and secured properly

+HL111.4.
+Inspect the rear seat compartment to locate all visible damage, weapons, and contraband

+HL111.5.
 Start the vehicle to check for operational readiness

-Distribute copies of the Student Course Summary to students (see handout).
+Distribute copies of the course summary to students.